IBM/z_ansible_collections_samples/README.md

 the **Red Hat® Ansible Certified Content for IBM Z** offering.
 The playbooks which are written and supported by
-**Red Hat® Ansible Certified Content for IBM Z** will be noted at the top of the playbook bellow the copyright statement.
+**Red Hat® Ansible Certified Content for IBM Z** will be noted at the top of the playbook below the copyright statement.
 For example:

 ``` {.yaml}
 ###############################################################################